 With that said, no one will mistake you for Arnold Schwarzenegger.
 But, you'll likely have every bro at the gym asking you for your secrets...
 Or asking you "what you take."

-By that time you'll have a good idea of how big you can get naturally.
-You'll also have an understanding of how difficult it is to pack on muscle mass after the first several years of training.
+By that time you will have a good idea of how big you can get naturally.
+You will also have an understanding of how difficult it is to pack on muscle mass after the first several years of training.

-Natural Arm Size GuidelinesNow that we've established reasonable natural potential, let's talk arm size.
-If you still believe that 20 inch lean arms are possible as a natural, I can't help you.
+Natural Arm Size GuidelinesNow that we have established reasonable natural potential, let's talk arm size.
+If you still believe that 20 inch lean arms are possible as a natural, I ca not help you.
 Move along and keep walking right back into fairy tale land.